PlatformStories/precision-recall-intervals/README.md

 + number of false positives;
 + confidence level in (0, 1).

-The script returns an a-confidence precision interval [p1, p2] and an a-confidence recall interval [r1, r2].
+The script returns a precision interval [p1, p2] and a recall interval [r1, r2] at the specified confidence level.

 ## Example